FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Personal expenses

-At FlowFuse we value a culture that encourages team members to take ownership of their personal expenses, without the expectation of reimbursement.
-This approach is all about acknowledging personal preferences and recognizing the individual benefits that come with these expenses.
-Here are some examples, but are not limited to
+We expect team members to take ownership of their personal expenses without the expectation of reimbursement.
+This approach is all about acknowledging personal preferences and recognising the individual benefits that come with these expenses.
+Here are some examples, but are not limited to:

 1. Coffee at your home office
 1. Passport for travel